-This is such a simple recipe.
-I do a lot of classes that need egg whites, so it’s pretty much my go-to recipe for using up those leftover yolks.
+I make ice-cream a lot because I run a macaron class that needs at least 16 egg whites, so it’s pretty much my go-to recipe for using up those leftover yolks.
 I’ve even got a refrigerated ice cream machine to churn the ice cream for me.
 As you do.
+This recipe calls for less cream than some, makes you able to eat more. ;-0.
+If you want it creamier you can reduce the milk to 200 g.
+But really I’d rather not feel guilty while I’m eating it. hehehee

 Flavours you say?

-- I add vanilla for vanilla ice cream up to a tablespoon for very vanilla. 😉
+- I add vanilla for vanilla ice cream, up to a tablespoon or even more for very vanilla. 😉

 - Fold through salted caramel at the end of churning, sometimes with toasted nuts and the like.